About 16 million Moroccans head to polls to pick representatives for the 395-seat lower house of parliament.

 The ruling Islamic Justice and Development Party (PJD) is vying for a second consecutive term in office after winning the 2011 vote for the first time.

-If PJD wins and leads a new coalition government, it will be the first party in the modern history of the kingdom to do so.
+If the PJD manages to win and lead a new coalition government for a second consecutive term, it will be the first party in the modern history of the kingdom to do so.

 But the battle will not be easy.
-PJD is expected to face stiff competition, especially from the opposition Authenticity and Modernity Party (PAM), which won local elections in 2015.
+PJD is expected to face stiff competition, especially from the opposition Authenticity and Modernity Party (PAM), which is said to be close to the palace.

-Some analysts say PJD’s attraction has waned after the Islamist party played its role in absorbing the Arab Spring revolutionary spirit that ignited in Morocco in 2011 as part of the regional uprisings.
+Some analysts say the PJD’s attraction has waned and the Islamic party has played its role.
+It successfully helped in absorbing Arab Spring revolutionary spirit and managed to convert the challenge into reform.

-“The PJD basically helped the monarchy navigate the pressure of the youth uprisings in the region,” Maghraoui said, adding that the monarchy has emerged more powerful in the wake of the Arab Spring.
+“The PJD basically helped the monarchy navigate the pressure of the youth uprisings in the region,” Maghraoui said, adding that the monarch has emerged more powerful in the wake of the Arab Spring.